thomas-thivillon/academic-page/content/authors/admin/_index.md

 **Welcome to my webpage!**

 I am a development economist with interests in environment, health, and gender equality.
-Most of my work focuses on the health effects of air pollution and on the evaluation of public policy interventions aimed at increasing the adoption of environmental behaviors or environmental technologies.
+Most current work focuses on the economic determinants of exposure to air pollution in developing countries and on the evaluation of public policy interventions aimed at increasing the adoption of environmental behaviors or environmental technologies.

 I received a PhD in Economics from [Université Paris Dauphine](https://dauphine.psl.eu/en/) and [PSL](https://psl.eu/en) in November 2022.